 In the summer of 2015 following a six-month leave for personal convenience, he applied for and was appointed Director of the AFD agency in French Polynesia.
 His duties include the position of Administrator for a leading local bank, an airline and an international airport.
 His job entails travelling extensively within the five Polynesian archipelagoes to appraise projects regarding infrastructure, environment and biodiversity.
 He has worked with the Government of French Polynesia on public policy development, particularly in the offshore fishing and aquaculture sectors, and has initiated regional cooperation projects in the Cook Islands and Fiji.

 Thierry Paulais is the author and co-author of books, booklets and articles on subjects relating to his professional activity which are presented on this website (most of which are downloadable).
-The most recent of these, to be released by the Polynesian publisher Au Vent des Iles was co-written with anthropologist colleagues and deals with the issue of commons and environmental management in the South Pacific.
+The most recent of these, published by the Polynesian publisher Au Vent des Iles was co-written with anthropologist colleagues and deals with the issue of commons and environmental management in the South Pacific.

 He has also recently published a personal work of a different genre.
 Liberia, a unique history published by Cavalier Bleu in Paris, is a history book- a history that he calls “augmented” since it combines sociological and economical resources in addition to the historical elements.

 The relatively eclectic nature of the subjects covered by the works he has published reflects the changes in his fields of interest throughout his professional career that have led him from urban to development economics, then environmental economics, and in conjunction with this, history.
-Thierry Paulais is currently working on several book projects.
+Thierry Paulais retired in the summer of 2019.
+He lives on the Atlantic coast in France and divides his time between writing and sailing.
+He is currently working on several book projects.